Rapptz/discord.py/docs/api.rst

     .. attribute:: member_role_update

         A member's role has been updated.
-This triggers when a member either gains a role or losses a role.
+This triggers when a member either gains a role or loses a role.

         When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`Member` or :class:`User` who got the role.